Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 12.  **Consolidated Storage**: Ability to store multi-dimensional arrays together with its coordinates and attributes, making it suitable for complex datasets.

-### Catalog Information
+### Catalog
-The catalog information includes information related to an event or trigger or a series of events.
+The catalog includes information related to an event or trigger or a series of events.
 We recommend following the naming convention and hierarchy defined in the QuakeML [documentation](https://quake.ethz.ch/quakeml)   .
 The catalog information is organized as follows:
 - **Level 0**: Catalog
   - **Level 1**: Events &mdash; an array of events
     - **Level 2**: Origin &mdash; contains the information related to the location (an array in QuakeML)
     - **Level 2**: Magnitude &mdash; contains the information related to the magnitude (an array in QuakeML)
-    - **Level 2**: Pick
+    - **Level 2**: Picks &mdash;